rust-lang/reference/src/abi.md

 The behaviour a call that is not valid is undefined.

 > [!NOTE]
+> When parameter/return types do not exactly match, they are converted as though by calling [`core::mem::transmute`].
+The representation and validity requirements of the type in the definition/return site still apply, for example, passing `0` to a function pointer `fn(u32)` that points to a function declared as `fn foo(x: NonZeroU32)` is undefined behaviour.

+> [!NOTE]
 > the ABI tag `extern "Rust"` is the default when the `extern` keyword is not used (either to declare the function within an [`extern` block], or as a [function qualifier][extern functions]).
 Thus it is safe to call most functions that use simd types.

 [^1]: The aggregate types, for the purposes of this clause, are [`struct`] types, [`enum`] types, [`union`] types, and [array] types.